How Can I Protect My Right To Vote?

-In her early days as a volunteer poll watcher in Texas, Caitlyn Silhan witnessed a number of voters being turned away because, even though they had updated their registration by mail or in person at the same time as their driver’s licenses, poll workers could find no record of it.
+In her early days as a volunteer poll watcher in Texas, Caitlyn Silhan witnessed a number of voters being turned away.
+Even though they had updated their registration by mail or in person at the same time as their driver’s licenses, poll workers could find no record of it.
 Silhan, an attorney at Waters Kraus & Paul in Dallas, went on to successfully sue the state for noncompliance with federal law in 2016 and 2020.

-“So, now, if a Texan goes to update their driver’s license online, they can update their voter registration as well,” she says.
+“So, now, if a Texan goes to update their driver’s license online, they can update their voter registration as well,” Silhan says.

 “Voting is the right from which all other rights derive because voting gets you those elected officials that pass laws on every other right and appoint judges who rule on every other right.
 When you don’t vote, then somebody else makes the choice for you, and you may not like that choice,” says Richard Bell, a New York personal injury and civil rights attorney and author of “Voting: The Ultimate Act of Resistance.”

-Over the past decade, the U.S. Supreme Court has limited the reach of the Voting Rights Act by giving states more power to create their own laws and, according to attorneys who help clients with voting issues, making it harder for people to cast their ballots.
+Since 2013’s ruling in Shelby v.
+Holder, the U.S. Supreme Court has limited the reach of the Voting Rights Act.
+States have more power to create their own voting laws.
+According to civil rights attorneys, many state legislatures have made it harder for people to cast their ballots through actions like:

-Some local authorities have closed polls, purged voter rolls, trimmed early voting, complicated ID requirements, and placed restrictions on mail-ins.
-In 2021, when Georgia lawmakers signed a bill making it illegal to hand out food or water to people standing in line to vote, the new law was interpreted by many as an attempt to curb voting by people of color, who often wait the longest at polls.
+For example, in 2021, Georgia lawmakers passed a bill making it illegal to hand out food or water to people standing in long lines to vote.
+Civil rights lawyers view the new law as an attempt to curb participation by voters of color.

-“I’ve heard stories about certain communities having the polling places surrounded by large dogs to keep people from walking up to the polling places,” says Julie Kane, a trial lawyer at Colson Hicks Eidson in Coral Gables, Florida, and co-founder of the American Association for Justice’s Voter Protection Action Committee, which recruits lawyers, paralegals, and law students to work at or monitor polls and serve as call center volunteers.
+“I’ve heard stories about certain communities having the polling places surrounded by large dogs to keep people from walking up to the polling places,” says Julie Kane, a trial lawyer at Colson Hicks Eidson in Coral Gables, Florida.
+Kane is also co-founder of the American Association for Justice’s Voter Protection Action Committee, which recruits lawyers, paralegals, and law students to monitor polls and serve as call center volunteers.

-Chris Jackson, an appellate attorney at Holland & Hart in Denver, is seeing more gerrymandering due to recent U.S. Supreme Court decisions to stay out of the state-voter debate.
-“States have been a little bit more aggressive about drawing districts in a way that they think protects their political parties or their interests,” he says.
+Chris Jackson, an appellate attorney at Holland & Hart in Denver, argues that the Supreme Court has opened the door to more gerrymandering.
+“States have been a little bit more aggressive about drawing districts in a way that they think protects their political parties or their interests,” Jackson says.

 Media coverage of voting woes is not overblown, says Silhan, who co-leads her firm’s pro bono voting rights cases.
 And some suppression tactics still sneak under the radar.
-In Texas, she points out, high schools are supposed to register young voters, but aren’t.
+In Texas, high schools are supposed to register young voters but aren’t taking action.
 “I think that’s a shame.
 Whether it’s on purpose or not, I think that is contributing to low voter turnout.”

 Bell, who offers the video series Voting for Beginners, is a bit more forthright.
 “We’re in the five-alarm fire stage on voting rights, and we have been for a while.”